-A Cranberry Moscow Mule with fresh cranberries and refreshing cranberry juice is the ultimate signature holiday vodka cocktail.
+A Cranberry Moscow Mule with fresh cranberries, cranberry juice and fresh rosemary and lime juice is the ultimate signature holiday vodka cocktail.

 No holiday cocktail party is complete without a Cranberry Moscow Mule.
 It’s a must at your upcoming holiday gatherings.

 Now that it’s November, cranberries are in full supply at local grocery stores.
 I don’t know what it is about cranberries and turkey that make the pairing perfect for Thanksgiving and the holiday season.

 One tip about buying fresh cranberries is that as soon as you see them, you need to stock up!
 It seems that once the supply is out of stock, it’s gone until next November.